Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Technical Overview

-\paragraph{PFC Security: Private vs Public Verification.} Intuitively, security of a PFC assures that the values of standard-basis measurements cannot be swapped.
-A bit more formally, for each part $i \in [n]$ of the committed state on register $\left( \calB_i, \calU_i \right)$ at the end of Step \ref{overview:protocol_commit}, if the state collapses to hold only encodings of standard basis measurements for value $b \in \{ 0, 1 \}$ (i.e., strings $u_i$ such that $\mathsf{DecZ}\left( \dk, c, u_i \right) = b$), then it cannot be mapped (except with negligible probability) to any encodings of standard basis measurements for value $1-b$ (i.e., strings $u_i$ such that $\mathsf{DecZ}\left( \dk, c, u_i \right) = 1-b$).
+\paragraph{PFC Security: Private vs Public Verification.} Intuitively, security of a PFC ensures that the logical standard basis measurements cannot be swapped.
+A bit more formally, for each part $i \in [n]$ of the committed state on register $\left( \calB_i, \calU_i \right)$ at the end of Step \ref{overview:protocol_commit}, if we project the state onto encodings of standard basis measurements for some fixed value $b \in \{ 0, 1 \}$ (i.e., strings $u_i$ such that $\mathsf{DecZ}\left( \dk, c, u_i \right) = b$), then no adversary can map this state to encodings of standard basis measurements for value $1-b$ (i.e., strings $u_i$ such that $\mathsf{DecZ}\left( \dk, c, u_i \right) = 1-b$).
 In fact, this is just one way to describe the traditional notion of post-quantum binding for classical messages (equivalent to collapse-binding and sum-binding).

 In a privately-verifiable PFC, the verifier's decoding key $\dk$ must remain completely inaccessible to the prover throughout the protocol, and such a PFC was (implicitly) constructed in \cite{mah18}.
 In a publicly-verifiable scheme, as considered by \cite{bartusek2023obfuscation}, we aim to give the prover access to the verifier's decoding functionalities without compromising the binding security stated above.
 A natural attempt at such a definition would require the scheme to remain secure against a prover given quantum oracle access to the classical functions $\mathsf{DecZ}\left( \dk, \cdot, \cdot \right)$, $\mathsf{DecX}\left( \dk, \cdot, \cdot \right)$.